mixmix/blogposts/facilitator_swap.md

 Symptoms
 --------

-You have a meeting coming up next week, and as your plan for it you notice:
+You have a meeting coming up next week, and as you plan for it you notice:

 - the meeting might run better if it was guided
 - you'd like the whole team to participate